“Astonish me!” – Sergei Diaghilev

-Limiting a work to monochrome is, however, merely the most old-fashioned of many potential modes for alienating photographic beauty to increase its impact.
+the modernist panopticon.
+Limiting a work to monochrome is, however, only one - and arguably the most old-school - of many potential modes for alienating photographic beauty to increase its impact.
 The galleries grouped under alienated beauty test a more diverse palette of alienators, each of them a longstanding tool of modernism.
 These include:

 - reorientation of the image in space

 - re-labeling an image to confound its usual meaning